frittna/mariner2cam/README.rst

-Mariner 2 Cam - 3D-Printer Monitoring Tool with Camera Support + Samba, VPN, Samba, Fail2ban and Webmin This is work-in-progress but it is working stable for me.
+Mariner 2 Cam - 3D-Printer Monitoring Tool with Camera Support + OTG-USB-Gadget, Firewall, VPN, Fail2ban and Webmin installation
+This is work-in-progress but it is working stable for me.
 You can run it by following this tutorial (in german at the moment).

 Github-Project: https://github.com/frittna/mariner2cam